 Waihōanga is a beautiful place to explore something new: from activities on the river, to gentle relaxation or meditation, to gaining new knowledge and insights about local plants, lifestyle choices and bush craft skills.

-We don’t organise activity programmes but are very happy to suggest contacts, and provide an initial introduction.
-Of course, even without these organised activities, all of our guests have access to beautiful walks around our property and the area, and our private river beach – perfect for swimming and playing on the rocks all day.
+We don’t organise activity programmes but below are some suggestions of local activities that might be of interest to your group.
+Of course, even without these organised activities, all of our guests have access to beautiful walks around our property and the area, and the private river beach – perfect for swimming and playing on the rocks all day.

 Here are some local skills and experiences you might enjoy learning more about during your stay: